huggingface/transformers/docs/source/add_new_model.rst

 As you can see, we do make use of inheritance in 🤗 Transformers, but we keep the level of abstraction to an absolute minimum.
 There are never more than two levels of abstraction for any model in the library. :obj:`BrandNewBertModel` inherits from :obj:`BrandNewBertPreTrainedModel` which in turn inherits from :class:`~transformres.PreTrainedModel` and that's it.
-As a general rule, we want to make sure that the only existing class a new model depends on is :class:`~transformers.PreTrainedModel`.
-The important functionalities that are automatically provided to every new model are :meth:`~transformres.PreTrainedModel.from_pretrained` and :meth:`~transformers.PreTrainedModel.save_pretrained`, which are used for serialization and deserialization.
-All of the other important functionalities, such as :meth:`BrandNewBertModelforward` should be more or less completely be defined in the new ``modeling_brand_new_bert.py`` script.
+As a general rule, we want to make sure that a new model only depends on :class:`~transformers.PreTrainedModel`.
+The important functionalities that are automatically provided to every new model are :meth:`~transformers.PreTrainedModel.from_pretrained` and :meth:`~transformers.PreTrainedModel.save_pretrained`, which are used for serialization and deserialization.
+All of the other important functionalities, such as :meth:`BrandNewBertModelforward` should be completely defined in the new ``modeling_brand_new_bert.py`` script.
 Next, we want to make sure that a model with a specific head layer, such as :obj:`BrandNewBertForMaskedLM` does not inherit from :obj:`BrandNewBertModel`, but rather uses :obj:`BrandNewBertModel` as a component that can be called in its forward pass.
 Every new model requires its configuration class, called :obj:`BrandNewBertConfig`.
-This configuration is always stored as an attribute in the model, and thus can be accessed the ``config`` attribute:
+This configuration is always stored as an attribute in the model, and thus can be accessed via the ``config`` attribute:

    .. code:: python

       model = BrandNewBertModel.from_pretrained("brandy/brand_new_bert")
-      model.config  # model has access to the config
+      model.config  # model has access to its config

 The config then inherits basic serialization and deserialization functionalities from :class:`~transformers.PretrainedConfig` in the same fashion the model inherits from